THE COMMISSION DES NORMES, DE L’ÉQUITÉ, DE LA SANTÉ ET DE LA SÉCURITÉ DU TRAVAIL

 (4.6) Financial record

-At the request of the Office, the Commission opens a special financial record for each program listed in Schedule I.
+At the request of the agency, the Commission opens a special financial record for each program listed in Schedule I.

 Such record must be classified in the unit corresponding to the activities described in the “Programme d’aide à la création d’emploi” unit or, should amendments be made after the Agreement is signed, in a unit corresponding to those activities.

-Both the Commission and the Office designate, within 15 days of the coming into force of the Agreement, a person responsible for the follow-up of the Agreement.
+Both the Commission and the agency designate, within 15 days of the coming into force of the Agreement, a person responsible for the follow-up of the Agreement.

 (5.2) Addresses for notices